estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 ### Setting the MySQL time zone

 MySQL's [`time_zone` server system variable](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_time_zone) is set to `SYSTEM` by default.

+If you intend to capture tables including columns of the type `DATETIME`, and `time_zone` is set to `SYSTEM`,
-Flow is not able to detect your time zone when it's set this way, so you must explicitly set the variable for your database.
+Flow won't be able to detect the time zone and convert the column to [RFC3339 format](https://www.rfc-editor.org/rfc/rfc3339).
+To avoid this, you must explicitly set the time zone for your database.

 You can: